We ship worldwide. Thousands of adventures delivered to over 30 countries!

 but informative and interesting information, as well as an illustrated chapter book that introduces the historical aspects of each era.

-Also included in the Bumper Pack is the chance to get creative!
-You will receive one or two crafts each month, including all necessary materials, linked to that month’s topic.
-Whether it’s making a stunning clay Ancient Egyptian amulet or a working circuit to practise Morse code when learning about World War 2, your young historian will cement their learning as well as practising interesting art and design skills.
+Also included in the Bumper Box is the chance to get creative!
+You will receive a hands-on activity each month, linked to that month’s topic.
+Whether it’s making a stunning clay Ancient Egyptian amulet or a working circuit to practise Morse code when learning about World War 2, your young historian will cement their learning as well as practising interesting skills.